leavesnight/ORB_SLAM2/README.md

 3.It's a real-time code with full ba at last, PoseOptimization uses PVR vertex while localBA/GlobalBA use PR-V, No inverse depth parameterization, Loading uses .bin vocabulary, Some other related changes

+4.Stereo+IMU version is completed, thought it's slow, it doesn't have unstable initialization problem on V103 & may succeed totally on V203 if PC is nice & it usually has better non-GT scaled accuracy

-4.A Stereo/RGBD version with Encoder+IMU will soon come
+5.An RGBD version with Encoder+IMU will soon come

 Dec.
-24
+26
 ----------------------------------------
 Tested on: